slowernews/wisdom-tldr/README.md

 > *'Morality is the way that we would like the world to be, whereas economics is the way that the world actually works.' -- Steven Levitt*

+> *'The moment you cross a second border - you are an economic migrant, not a refugee.'*

 ===